MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-content-filtering.md

 - Access to Microsoft Defender Security Center portal
 - Devices running Windows 10 Anniversary Update (version 1607) or later with the latest MoCAMP update.

 If Windows Defender SmartScreen isn't turned on, Network Protection will take over the blocking.
 It requires [enabling Network Protection](enable-network-protection.md) on the device.
-Chrome, Firefox, Brave and Opera are currently 3rd party browsers in which the feature is enabled.
+Chrome, Firefox, Brave, and Opera are currently 3rd party browsers in which this feature is enabled.

 ## Data handling